 I have qualified as a VHT instructor earlier this year and very much look forward to teaching new students as well as supporting existing students/practitioners in the wonders of VHT.

-Heather, who lives in Northern Ireland was a competitive horsewoman and riding instructor for several years before she began studying Equine Touch with Jock in 2001 in Ireland.
+Based in Northern Ireland, also covers Southern Ireland.
+Heather was a competitive horsewoman and riding instructor for several years before she began studying Equine Touch with Jock in 2001 in Ireland.
 Intrigued and committed she then traveled to England regularly to study further, qualifying as a practitioner in 2003.
 In 2004 she was appointed an official ET Tutor and spent a year flying back and forward across the Irish sea assisting Jock and Ivana as well as other instructors on ET courses in the UK.
 In November 2005 her dedication saw her being appointed the first ET Instructor for Ireland where she has been teaching ET courses regularly in both the North and the South ever since.
 Heather works with horses full time using Equine Touch, as well as VHT on riders who fall off horses that have not been ET’d.